VICE PRESIDENT OF HUMAN RESOURCES

 - Participates in the development of the organization’s plans and programs as a strategic partner, but particularly from the perspective of the impact on people.

-- Directs the development and implementation of organizational programs including recruitment strategies, employee orientation and training programs, benefits program, policies and guidelines, equal opportunity employment programs, and employee records and documentation policies.
+- Directs the development and implementation of organizational programs including recruitment strategies, employee orientation and training programs, benefits programs, policies and guidelines, equal opportunity employment programs, and employee records and documentation policies.

 - Ensures that organizational talent acquisition and management including recruitment and retention programs are innovative and competitive in the market.